-Again this year, we are offering a Missions Monday that will feature missions-focused breakout sessions and an evening service on Monday, November 11.
+Again this year, we are offering a Missions Monday on Monday, November 11, that will feature missions-focused breakout sessions and an evening service challenging the Church about its future, with Matt Thornhill and Alia Abboud.

 3:00 p.m. – Missions Monday Breakout Session I / Disaster Response Training